 You may also want to talk to a close friend or loved one.
-You can even ask someone to come along with you to the doctor as a support person, if you feel uncomfortable going by yourself.
+You can even ask someone to go along with you to the doctor as a support person if you feel uncomfortable going by yourself.

 Anyone can develop a dependency on, or addiction to, opioids but there are known factors that increase your risk.
 These include: